lightmeterio/ControlCenter/README.md

 Please consider extending the default mappings by making merge requests to benefit all users!

+### Message Detective

+#### Admin view

+You can access the admin view for the message detective clicking the "Search" icon on the navigation bar.
+Using sender address, recepient address and the time interval you want to check, you can identify the status of any message processed in the given timeframe.

+The search result will include the status of the message, the queue ID, the time the message was processed and the status code of each delivery attempt.

+A message can have one of the following states:
+- Sent for successfull delivery
+- Bounced for messages refused by recipient's mail provider
+- Deferred for messages temporarily refused and retried
+- Expired for abandoned delivery after too many deferred attempts
+- Returned for when a return notification was sent back to the original sender (only if your Postfix is configured to do this)

+#### Public view

+You can enable the message detective for any unauthenticated users in the Settings Page.

+An authenticated user that you have provided the link to can check the fate of a message independently using the same search terms as the admin.
+They will also see the same amount of information in the search results as the admin.

+In addition, the user will also have the option to Escalate any Bounced and Expired results to the mail server admin.
+Lightmeter will then generate an insight that shows all the details, including queue ID for the admin to investigate further.
+If you have notifications enabled, this will also trigger a notification.

+If you enable the message detective for your end-users, make sure to share the public page URL with them.
+Rate limiting is applied on the number of searches, with a current maximum of 20 searches.

 ## Known issues

 ### High risk

+- The Web UI loads without SSL (unencrypted) by default, so credentials are at risk if transmitted over public networks (planned fix: [#480](https://gitlab.com/lightmeter/controlcenter/-/issues/480))
 - The SQLite databases will grow linearly in size forever as no disk-reclaiming policy exists (planned fix: [#77](https://gitlab.com/lightmeter/controlcenter/-/issues/77))
 - Memory consumption for very high volume mailservers is unknown (planned fix: [#238](https://gitlab.com/lightmeter/controlcenter/-/issues/238))